WICG/web-preferences-api/README.md

 With the **Web Preference API**, this would no longer be the case and sites could use a simple sync function on page load to ensure the server and client preference matches.

-This would have the added effect of the site benefiting from any potential UA stylesheet to reduce animations for users who have indicated a preference for reduced motion.
+This would have the added effect of the site benefiting from any potential future UA stylesheet to reduce animations for users who have indicated a preference for reduced motion.

 ### Fully Themed Browser UI